tapilab/elevate-osna-bots/README.md

-# elevate-osna-bots
+# Using Machine Learning to Spot a Twitter Bot

 This project is for the [Elevate](https://admissions.iit.edu/elevate) course SCI 498 - 410: Online Social Network Analysis, taught by [Dr. Aron Culotta](http://cs.iit.edu/~culotta/) at the Illinois Institute of Technology.

 Here is the [poster](docs/bot-poster-ver3.pdf) for our project.

-# Using Machine Learning to Spot a Twitter Bot

 Group Members: